Choosing the Right type of CPU Cooler for Computer

 Why a Stock Cooler Won’t Cut It

-comes in the box.
-While it’s designed to keep things cool during casual use, it’s
+cooler that comes in the box.
+While it’s designed to keep things cool during casual use,

 you're gaming, editing videos, or running demanding apps, your CPU will need